 Once you show that you have been consistently sober, and have resources in place to address any concerns, a Judge will be more likely to move you back up to a possession schedule that does not require supervision.

 The bottom line is that if you do not get help, you will have issues with the court and may be deprived of meaningful time with your children.
 If you do get help, the courts will look more favorably on you and your addiction problem and note that you are trying to be a better parent to your children.

 There are resources for those looking for help.
 Some of those are:

 A free North Texas Overdose Awareness Day will be held on the lawn at the Denton County Courthouse on the Square on August 31, 2022.
 Our law firm, Martinez Legal P.C., is participating.
 Find us there so we can answer your questions.

 If your problem is with alcohol, here is information that will help you find a local Alcoholics Anonymous (AA) meeting near you.
 If your problem is with drugs, you can go to this site to find a Narcotics Anonymous (NA) meeting in your area.

-For answers to your questions about the impact of addiction on your divorce, whether you are the spouse with the addiction problem or the spouse who is trying to deal with an addicted spouse, contact us at Martinez Legal P.C.
+For answers to your questions about the impact of addiction on your divorce, whether you are the spouse with the addiction problem or the spouse who is trying to deal with an addicted spouse, call or contact us at Martinez Legal, P.C.
 You may also call us at 940.320.2922 to schedule a consultation.